Fast and Robust Rank Aggregation against Model Misspecification: Problem statement and literature review

+Considering the discrete characteristics of ranking space, the ranking distribution i.e., $P_o$ and $P_{\theta}$ as well as the conditional distribution $P(\rho_n|\varrho_n )$ and joint distribution $P(\rho_n, \varrho_n )$ should all be the discrete distribution.

-When encountering the inconsistent preferences, previous approaches usually resort to an augmentation of the ranking model to account for additional error/noise/uncertainty at the sample level (See the upper panel of Fig.\ref{noisy_ranking_aggregation}).
-There are essentially two ways of doing this: \begin{itemize} \item One intuitive approach is to correct each noisy preference by pre-assuming some corruption distribution, i.e., $P(\rho_n| \varrho_n)$.
-However, this simply amounts to convolving the original model distribution $P_\theta$ with the chosen corruption distribution, leading to a new model that has a few more parameters but is just as a bound to be misspecified w.r.t. other unlisted~perturbations.
+Previous approaches usually resort to an augmentation of the ranking model to account for additional error/noise/uncertainty caused misspecification.
+For the sake of tractability, the perturbation mechanism is usually defined at the sample level.
+According to Equation~\eqref{RA_Correction}, there are essentially two ways of implementing this: \begin{itemize} \item One intuitive approach is to correct each preference by pre-assuming some perturbation distribution, i.e., $P(\rho_n|\varrho_n )$.
+However, this simply amounts to convolving the original model distribution $P_\theta$ with the predefined perturbation, leading to a new model that has a few more parameters but is just as bound to be misspecified w.r.t. other overlooked perturbations.

-\item The second approach would be to model the joint distribution $P(\rho_n, \varrho_n)$, which needs to allow for most potential perturbations.
-Essentially, it needs to be a nonparametric model for $P(\rho_n, \varrho_n)$, but leads to be computationally expensive. \end{itemize}
+\item The second approach would be to model the joint distribution $P(\rho_n, \varrho_n)$ directly, which needs to take into consideration all potential perturbations.
+Essentially, it needs to be a nonparametric model for $P(\rho_n, \varrho_n)$, but would easily be computationally intractable. \end{itemize}

-Since the corruption patterns underlying the noisy preferences vary from setting to setting, it is impossible to design the general practice that is suitable for most settings.
-Therefore, in this paper, we aggregate the noise preference from another perspective.
+Meanwhile, the perturbation patterns leading to model misspecification vary from setting to setting.
+It is impossible to design a universal practice that can be generalized to most settings.
+Therefore, in this paper, we perform rank aggregation against model misspecification from another perspective.